intel/terraform-intel-azure-postgresql-flexible-server/README.md

 ## Azure PostgreSQL Flexible Server Module

 This module can be used to deploy an Intel optimized Azure PostgreSQL Flexible Server instance.
-Instance selection and pgsql optimization are included by default in the code.
+Instance selection and PostgreSQL optimization are included by default in the code.

 The PostgreSQL Optimizations were based off [Intel Xeon Tunning guides](<https://www.intel.com/content/www/us/en/developer/articles/guide/open-source-database-tuning-guide-on-xeon-systems.html>)